-The radon levels in a home can be tested and mitigated by American Waterworks, your local radon specialist in Minnesota, Iowa, and Wisconsin.
+The radon levels in a home can be tested and mitigated by American Waterworks, your local radon specialist.
 Contact us today for solutions to your home's radon problems.

 As a gas, radon can enter any home through cracks, holes, or any other openings.
 In particular, radon enters homes through a process known as the "stack effect", which practically sucks the gas right into the home.

 Since the pressure inside the house is lower than the pressure outside the house, a vacuum is created.
 As the warm air rises, it makes its way out of the house and is then replaced by unconditioned air from the outside.

 This air can then quickly begin to build up, especially when the weather gets cooler and windows (escape routes) are closed.
 In other words, the radon gets trapped.
 There could be a lot or a little, which is why every homeowner needs to test for radon and conduct frequent checkups.

 Radon is measured in picocuries per liter (pCi/L) and the smaller the number the safer you are.
 However, even what is considered "small amounts" of radon may not be all that safe.
 Regardless, most homes can be mitigated and the levels can be lessened to some degree.

 Monitoring radon levels is a key step for ensuring your home is protected.

 As a standard, the Environmental Protection Agency (EPA) has defined 4.0 pCi/L as the "action level" for any indoor environment.
 This means that a test reading 4.0 pCi/L and above needs to be mitigated and the radon levels need to be immediately reduced.